 How to address people in English

 When it comes to addressing people in English, it’s important to consider the relationship you have with the person.
 English has different greetings for formal and informal situations, as well as specific titles for different people.
-Let’s explore the various ways to address people in English.
+Let’s explore the various ways of addressing people in English.

 Previous Conversation Tip Lesson